thenomain/Mu--Support-Systems/Weather/README.txt

 Go to this site:
     https://darksky.net/dev/register

+NOTE: DARK SKY API TOKENS ARE NO LONGER AVAILABLE.
+ANOTHER SYSTEM WILL BE PROVIDED.
+EVENTUALLY.

 Sign up.
 The base account is free up to a thousand calls per day, so unless you're going to install your API code on 42 games--or 42 times per hour on one game--you should be fine.